johnhunt/zttp/CONTRIBUTING.md

 The library is still high quality and has an awesome test suite; it's just written more like Ruby than like Java :)

+Lol, no sorry, I was just kidding.
+Of COURSE WE FOLLOW THE STANDARDS, OTHERWISE WE'RE INSANE AND SILLY.

 ## Code Style

 This library borrows most structural choices from PSR-2 in terms of tabs vs. spaces, where there should/shouldn't be whitespace, and where to put braces.